andraugust/andraugust.github.io/notebook/airbus.md

 <center><img src="../airbus/ship_areas.png"></center>
 <br />

-The smallest is tiny--2 pixels, the largest is 25,904 pixels (4% of the image), and most are in the hundred to few-hundreds:
+The smallest is tiny--2 pixels, the largest is 25,904 pixels (4% of the image), and most are in the hundreds range:
 <br />
 <center><img src="../airbus/ship_areas_zoom.png"></center>
 <br />

 ## Modeling
-First we'd like to classify images according to if they have ships or not.
-This way the localization model can train on a more relevant dataset and we can quickly generate empty masks for the predicted no-ship images.
+First we're going to classify images according to if they have ships or not.
+This way the localization model will train on a more relevant dataset and we can quickly generate empty masks for the predicted no-ship images.

 Before implementing the binary classifier we're going to cut images into square quarters.
-The reason for doing this is because the localization model we'll use after the binary prediction is a Unet, and Unets are best trained on images that have approximately balanced pixel classes per image.
-In our case pixels of no-ships significantly out-number pixels of ships.
-By cutting images into quarters the out-numbering will be lessened, and, on a practical dimension, normal batch sizes (16-32 images) will be able to fit into my GPU's memory.
+The reason for doing this is because the localization model we'll use after the binary prediction is a Unet, and Unets are best trained on images that have approximately balanced pixel-wise classes per image.
+In our case pixels of no-ship significantly out-number pixels of ship.
+By cutting images into quarters the out-numbering will be lessened, and, on a practical side, normal batch sizes (16-32 images) will be able to fit into my GPU's memory.

-One concern about quartering images, however, is that ships will get split across quarters, leaving behind a slivers that might be hard for Unet to recognize.
+One concern about quartering images, however, is that ships will get split across quarters, leaving behind a sliver that might be hard for Unet to recognize.
 Let's see how many ships get cut:

 ```python
 rles = df['EncodedPixels'].tolist()